Skip to content

 With NLI Model

-When an NLI scorer is provided, claim-to-source matching uses NLI divergence instead of word overlap, producing more accurate verdicts.
+When an NLI scorer is provided, claim-to-source matching uses NLI divergence instead of word overlap.
+Decisive NLI support or contradiction is authoritative; traceability is retained as an auxiliary grounding signal only when NLI is unavailable or uncertain.

 from director_ai import NLIScorer, VerifiedScorer